102.1. Get started with TAP#

 print('Job phase is', job.phase)

-Finally, display the error message if the query was not successful, or retrieve the results if the query was completed.
+- Display the error message if the query was not successful.

 if job.phase == 'ERROR':